Meet the Designer-Artist

 As Tatiana continues to gain recognition for her artistry, more of her beadwork appears on the covers of leading beading magazines and in back-cover advertisements for Fire Mountain Gems and Beads, and requests have increased for teaching at major bead festivals throughout the United States.
 And soon, Sterling Publishing will publish Tatiana's first book--128 pages of 20 projects with instructions.

 "I always keep in mind the words of the famous Russian writer, V. Tokareva, about the three levels of creativity," she says.
 "At the first or lowest level, your work is very primitive, owing to insufficient imagination and poor execution.
 At the second level, your work is very complex because you can do a lot of things and you really want to show people what you can do.
 At the third, or highest level, your work again is simple.
 But now, because your idea is pure and elegant, your execution of it is excellent.
 Hopefully, I will soon be working at the third level."

-View more of her amazing beadwork in the Gallery of Designs.
+View all of Tatiana's designs in the Gallery of Designs.